-Note: For more information, see "Backing up and restoring the database" on page 16.
+Note: For more information, see "Backing up and restoring the database" on page 19.

-- 2 Download the executable file into a temporary location. - 3 Run the file, and then follow the instructions on the computer screen.
+- 2 Download the executable file into a temporary location. - 3 Run the installer as an administrator, and then follow the instructions on the computer screen.

 - When you upgrade to MVE 2.0, policies that are assigned to printers are migrated into a single configuration for each printer model.
 For example, if fax, copy, paper, and print policies are assigned to an X792 printer, then those policies are consolidated into an X792 configuration.
 This process does not apply to policies that are not assigned to printers.
 MVE generates a log file confirming that the policies are migrated to a configuration successfully.
-For more information, see "Where can I find the log files?" on page 64. - After upgrading, make sure to clear the browser cache before accessing the application again. - When you upgrade to version 3.4, the advanced security components are factored out of the configurations they are in.
+For more information, see "Where can I find the log files?" on page 81. - After upgrading, make sure to clear the browser cache before accessing the application again. - When MVE is upgraded to version 3.5, the advanced security components are factored out of the configurations they are in.
 If one or more advanced security components are the same, then they are combined into one component.
 The created advanced security component is added to the advanced security components library automatically.